RPi2User/SiemensT37_STM32FW/.idea/tty.c.md

 - `char* TTY_WriteCharBuffer(char* buffer)`
   - This returns an empty string if everything is sent correct
+  - This is used to ensure memory safety
 - `int* TTY_WRITEBUFFER(int* buffer)`
 - `char TTYreadChar()`
   - This returns the current char or `0x00` if timeout